 Plywoods are available overlaid with specialist slip-resistant coatings that are used in applications such as lorry decking, scaffold platforms, ramps and mezzanine floors.
-These types of plywood do not require further surface preparation or finishing, but resealing of cut edges and drilled holes is essential if the desired service life is to be achieved.
+These types of plywood do not require further surface preparation or finishing, but resealing of cut edges and drilled holes is essential if a prolonged service life is to be achieved.
 Other speciality plywoods are available with a resin-impregnated paper overlay for painting.
-The impregnated paper substrate provides a smooth defect-free surface ideal for painting.
-Some end uses for this product are signboards, fascia panels, playground equipment, formwork for concrete, and vehicle building.
-Certain types of OSB are also available with a factory-applied, exterior, impregnated paper overlay.
-A further advantage of many overlaid panel types is that factory sealing of edges is standard and specialist edge sealing is also available on request from many mills.
-Reseal cut edges and drilled holes prior to installation.
+The impregnated paper substrate provides a smooth defect-free surface, ideal for painting.
+Some end uses for this product are signboards, fascia panels, playground equipment, formwork for concrete and vehicle building.

+Certain types of OSB are available with a factory-applied, exterior, impregnated paper overlay, or painted surfaces.
+These can be used for applications such as site hoarding, where the coating is intended to extend the service life of the panel.